Some Thoughts on Reading, Writing and Teaching Poetry by Chard deNiord

 — Sven Birkerts, from The Guttenberg Elegies

 Only a small minority of Americans, 11.7 percent according the National Endowment of the Arts, read poetry.
 But why?
 It’s no secret that most Americans don’t have time to read poetry, especially poetry that isn’t immediately accessible.
 And since the multifarious, often dense, figurative language of poetry intimidates most novice readers and nonreaders of poetry, poetry tends to sit on the back shelves of bookstores and libraries.
 Most American college students find little “use” for it as a promising vocational subject and tend consequently to believe that there are more important fields of study, especially if they want to find gainful employment.
 This was my experience observing and teaching myriad undergraduates at a prestigious northeastern college for twenty-two years.
-Over the past fifteen years, this same attitude among the architects of higher education has led to a greater belief and consequential emphasis on STEM courses (science, technology, engineering, and math) than a more wholistic curriculum, STEAM (which adds art to the acronym.
+Over the past fifteen years, this same attitude among the architects of higher education has led to a less wholistic national curriculum in a course of required courses dubbed STEM (science, technology, engineering, and math) that by omitting the A from its original acronym takes the steam out of its pedagogical vision for young American students.

 In America’s largely utilitarian culture, poetry tends to be viewed as a subjective literary art without any one instruction manual.
 Its verbal beauty appeals selectively and often in unwitting ways to Americans as essential, “memorable speech” first rather as an aesthetic art, as one witnesses, for instance, in so many citizens’ admiration and even reverence for the language in that seminal prose poem, the Declaration of Independence.
 But how to extrapolate from and extend beyond such institutional poetic appeal of a poem like this political document to more everyday subjects?
 How to instill poetry into America’s psyche as common, transformative language that even the government would celebrate, as, say, Brazil did by putting the picture of the poet Carlos Drummond de Andrade along with one of his poems on its fifty-cruzado banknotes?
 Poetry must be demythologized as a runic literary art in America if it is ever to reach a national audience in the way Andrade’s poetry has in Brazil if it is to be valued as timeless language that functions, as Andrade wrote as a credo, “to awaken men and make children sleep.”